John Macaluso

-John Macaluso (born January 21, 1968) is an American drummer who has played for bands such as Ark, TNT, and Yngwie Malmsteen.
+John Macaluso is an American drummer who has played for bands such as Ark, TNT, and Yngwie Malmsteen.
 Born in Commack, New York, Macaluso started playing drums at age 11.
-He has recorded over 200 records and played multiple world tours.
+He has recorded over 200 records and played in multiple world tours.
 He also runs clinics and teaches others.

 Biography

 Education

 John Macaluso began his studies with his friend and mentor, Joe Franco (Good Rats), of whom Macaluso says, "his playing and teaching changed my life".
 He later began instruction under Rod Morgenstein (Dixie Dregs), Dom Famularo and Tommy Aldridge (Ozzy Osbourne).
 At the age of 18, he left his hometown for California to attend the Percussion Institute of Technology, where he studied under Ralph Humphrey (Frank Zappa), Casey Schuerelle, and Joey Heredia.
 That same year, Macaluso was hired for his first tour, and recorded with guitarist Paul Hansen in Germany.

 Early career

-Soon after John's first recording session, he met guitarist Alex Masi, who he went on to tour and record with from 1987 until this day.
+Shortly after John's first recording session, he met guitarist Alex Masi, who he went on to tour and record with from 1987 until this day.
 John appears on several of Alex's solo records, such as Vertical Invader and the writing collaboration Late Nights At Deserts Rim Rock.
 The two would then go on to record with bassist Randy Coven to form the trio MCM, Masi, Coven, Macaluso.
 MCM released the critically acclaimed album, Ritual Factory and its live counterpart, MCM Live 1900 Hard Times.

 John joined Powermad in the late 1980s and released Absolute Power on Warner Bros.
 Records.
 Movie director David Lynch had come across Absolute Power while writing the Nicolas Cage film, Wild at Heart.
 Lynch enjoyed the album so much that he decided to feature the track Slaughter House in one scene of the movie.
 Powermad was flown to California and John Macaluso makes his motion picture debut in two scenes with actors Nicolas Cage and Laura Dern.
-Wild at Heart went on to win the Cannes Film Festival First Place Prize.
 After touring for almost a year straight, John would end his tenure with Powermad and join the Norwegian-based juggernaut, TNT.

 The main riff of the Powermad song Slaughterhouse was also featured as the backing track of an animated self-promotional ad frequently running on MTV Europe in the early 1990s.

 John recorded two albums with TNT (one live, one studio) and toured around the globe until the band's demise in 1992.
 Shortly thereafter, John returned to New York to join Riot, replacing Bobby Jarzombek (Rob Halford).
 Riot toured extensively, spanning Europe, Japan and the United States on several occasions.
 Riot then had John appear on The Brethren of the Long House; after this, John left.